The travel insurance upsell.

 Or a whole lot at once.

 I’m not writing about standard travel insurance that protects you in medical situations, for lost items or cancelled flights.
-I never travel without it.
+I never travel without such coverage.
 Read Going Alone?
-Travel Insurance is a Must in which I offer a price/benefit comparison for two companies.
+Travel Insurance is a Must.

 I’m writing about various kinds of insurance that I’m offered to protect my travel investment from a change of plan or from me doing something stupid.
 The upsells I’ve experienced recently include…